RCA 501: Features

-The RCA 501 utilizes advanced manufacturing techniques such as pluggable card units or printed circuit boards.
+The RCA 501 utilized advanced manufacturing techniques such as pluggable card units or printed circuit boards.
 It also includes a centralized operating console, from which the operator can control all aspects of the computer from one location, including starting and stopping of programs.
 It also uses high-speed magnetic-core memory, expandable from 16k to 260k characters.
 An optional drum memory unit can provide up to 1.5 million characters of storage, and up to 63 magnetic tape units could be installed.
 The tape drives utilize variable-length records, whereby the "data on [the] tape [is] in proportion to the length of the data in each entry."